telerik/winforms-docs/winforms-converter/supported-controls/numericupdown.md

 # NumericUpDown

 The NumericUpDown control in your application will be converted to [RadSpinEditor]({%slug winforms/editors/spineditor%}).
-The following tables describes which properties and methods are removed and which are replaced with similar equivalents.
+The following tables describe which properties and methods are removed and which are replaced with similar equivalents.

 |Properties|Action|RadControls Equivalent|
 |---|---|---|